camptocamp/docker-odoo-project/README.md

 something like `010_abc` (`^[a-zA-Z0-9_-]+$`) and must have no extension (or it would not be picked up by `run-parts`).

-Important: The database is guaranteed to exist when the scripts are run, so you must take that in account when writing them.
-Usually you'll want to use such
+Important: The database is not guaranteed to exist when the scripts are run, so you must take that in account when writing them.
+Usually you'll want to use such check:
-check:

 ```
   if [ "$( psql -tAc "SELECT 1 FROM pg_database WHERE datname='$DB_NAME'" )" != '1' ]